 It is assumed that the model (1) contains both differential and algebraic equations, that is, it is a differential-algebraic equation (DAE) system, or descriptor system.
 DAE-systems appear in large classes of technical systems like mechanical-, electrical-, and chemical systems.
-Further, DAE-systems are also the result when using physically based object-oriented modeling tools, e.g. Modelica, [Mattson et al., 1998].
+Further, DAE-systems are also the result when using physically based object-oriented modeling tools, e.g. Modelica, [18].